 The diversification in the supply chain is expected to have positive impact on RAN cost, which finally translates into end-user-prices.

-Internal remark: The project does not lead to new end-customer-products or new end-customer-services.
-Open-RAN is just another/better way to construct and deploy a RAN.
-We should not argue on new products or new services for the end-customer to be provided by DT.

 R&D Projects Before IPCEI

 Description of the R&D-parts which were necessary for the IPCEI project and that were carried out before start of the project (background).